John Robertson (Bothwell MP)

 John Robertson MBE (1867 – 14 February 1926) was a Labour Party politician in the United Kingdom.

+Early life and career

 He began work in the coal mines at age 11, eventually becoming Chairman of the Scottish Miners' Union.

+Political career

 He was unsuccessful parliamentary candidate for the Bothwell constituency in Lanarkshire at the 1918 general election.
 In the 1919 by-election, he was elected as Member of Parliament, holding the seat until his death at age 59.

 He served as a Lord Commissioner of the Treasury, in the short-lived Labour government of 1924.

+Personal life

 He was awarded the MBE in 1918.